New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 How much does it cost to automate video creation?

-Entry-level no-code stacks start at $50–100/month for a no-code tool plus a video API.
-Per-video costs range from about $0.10 on template rendering to $5+ for pure AI generation.
+Entry-level no-code stacks start at $50–100/month for an automation tool plus a video API.
+Template rendering runs about $0.10–0.20 per finished minute at 1080p on published rate cards, against $1,000–7,000 per minute for agency production (Synthesia, 2025).
 Most teams recoup setup costs within a single campaign.
-The exact mix depends on volume and architecture.

 What's the best video automation tool in 2026?

 It depends on architecture.
 For template-based assembly at scale, Renderly, Creatomate, and Shotstack lead.
 For pure AI generation, Runway and Sora dominate.
-The AI video market reached $11.2B in 2025 and is projected to hit $71.5B by 2030 (SaaSUltra, 2026) - all three architectures are growing fast.
+Independent research puts the AI video generator market at $717–788 million in 2025, growing 18–20% a year (Fortune Business Insights; Grand View Research, 2026).
+Be skeptical of the much larger figures on roundup blogs.

 Can I automate video creation without coding?

-Yes.
-Zapier, Make.com, and n8n all connect video APIs to data sources with zero code.
-Most teams ship their first automated video workflow in under an hour.
-Zapier alone processes over 1.5 billion automated tasks monthly in 2026, and a growing share of those flows now include a video render step.
+Yes, and there are now three routes.
+Zapier, Make.com, and n8n connect video APIs to data sources visually.
+AI assistants can also call render tools directly over MCP, with no scenario to build.
+Most teams ship their first automated video in under an hour.
+Zapier alone runs over 1.5 billion automated tasks a month.

 How many videos can I generate per month?

 Template-based video APIs routinely handle 10,000 to 100,000+ renders per month.
 Pure AI generation tools are typically rate-limited to hundreds or low thousands.
-For most business use cases - ads, personalization, product demos - assembly-based pipelines scale further and stay cheaper per render.
+For most business use cases like ads, personalization, and product demos, assembly-based pipelines scale further and stay cheaper per render.

 Is AI-generated video good enough for brand marketing?

 For hero brand content, most teams still use humans.
 For variations, personalization, and scale, template-plus-AI hybrid workflows now deliver brand-safe quality.
-75% of marketing videos in 2026 are AI-generated or AI-assisted (SaaSUltra, 2026), and that share keeps climbing.
+63% of video marketers used AI tools to create or edit video in 2026, up from 51% a year earlier, the fastest-growing trend in Wyzowl's survey (Wyzowl, 2026).

 Conclusion: Start With One Workflow